Your browser is out of date

 "What if conservative treatments don't work for me?"

 If conservative treatments don’t deliver the results you want, you have more options.

-If you’re ready to try an advanced approach, Medtronic Bowel Control Therapy delivered by the InterStim™ system can help.
-It targets the nerves that control your bowel to help it function normally again.
+If you’re ready to try an advanced approach, Medtronic Bowel Control Therapy delivered by the InterStim™ systems can help.
+This therapy targets the nerves that control your bowel to help it function normally again.

 Implanting an InterStim™ system has risks similar to any surgical procedure, including swelling, bruising, bleeding, and infection.
 Talk with your doctor about ways to minimize these risks.
 Complications can occur with the evaluation, including movement of the wire, technical problems with the device, and some temporary pain.
 Your doctor or nurse will provide you with the information regarding how to operate the test device, and inform you of other precautions related to the evaluation and activity restrictions.

 This gel is injected as an implant into the anal canal to thicken the tissues and improve symptoms of FI.

 Several other surgical options are available, all of which bring their own unique set of risks.

 Information on this site should not be used as a substitute for talking with your doctor.
 Always talk with your doctor about diagnosis and treatment information.